Shelly Christensen

-Michelle "Shelly" Christensen is an American politician and member of the Minnesota House of Representatives.
-A member of the Minnesota Democratic–Farmer–Labor Party (DFL), she represents District 39B in the eastern Twin Cities metropolitan area.
+Michelle "Shelly" Christensen is an American politician and former member of the Minnesota House of Representatives.
+A member of the Minnesota Democratic–Farmer–Labor Party (DFL), she represented District 39B in the eastern Twin Cities metropolitan area.

 Early life and education

 Christensen was raised in Marine on St. Croix, Minnesota and graduated from Stillwater Area High School in 1973.
-She attended the University of Wisconsin–River Falls, graduating with a Bachelor of Science in secondary English and later Aspen University, graduating with a Master of Arts in education.
+She attended the University of Wisconsin–River Falls, graduating with a Bachelor of Science in secondary English and Aspen University, graduating with a Master of Arts in education.

 Career

 Christensen taught English at Stillwater Area High School and Stillwater Area Junior High for 16 years.

 Christensen was first elected to the Minnesota House of Representatives in 2018, defeating Republican incumbent Kathy Lohmer.
+After serving two terms, she opted against running for reelection in 2022.

 Personal life

 Christensen and her husband, Scott, have one child.
 She resides in Stillwater, Minnesota.